ktlim/LDM-148/index.rst

 OCS Driven Batch Processing service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This executes science payloads under control of the Observatory Control System.
+This executes science payloads in response to commands from the Observatory Control System.
 It is used for modest-latency analysis of images during Commissioning and for processing daily calibration images in normal observing operations.
 Images and metadata are taken from the Data Backbone, and results are provided back to the Data Backbone; there is no direct connection from this service to the Camera Data Acquisition system.
+This obviously bounds the minimum latency by the latency of the Archiving Service.
+A summary status for the processing performed is returned to the OCS for each command, following the normal OCS commanding protocol.

 Requirements satisfied: DMS-REQ-0131